chenhsuanlin/3D-point-cloud-generation/README.md

 - Pre-rendered depth images for training
 - Ground-truth point clouds of the test split (densified to 100K points)

 After downloading, run `tar -zxf 3D-PCG-data.tar.gz`.
-A `data` directory will be created.
+The files will be extracted to the `data` directory.
 (Please also cite the relevant papers if you plan to use this dataset package.)

 ### Running the code